rocBLAS programming guide#

 .

-rocBLAS supports use of non-blocking stream for functions requiring synchronization to guarantee results on the host.
+rocBLAS supports non-blocking streams for functions requiring synchronization to guarantee results on the host.

 For functions like rocblas_Xnrm2